NITHISHKUMAR-P/C-Pattern/README.md

 ### Step 1:
 Create a new Class named pascal.
 ### Step 2:
-Declare two variables of int data type one to store the input from user for no.of rows snd another the value for printing.
+Declare two variables of int data type one to store the input from user for no.of rows and another the value for printing.
 ### Step 3:
 Get the number of rows from the user.
 ### Step 4: